WordPress/gutenberg/blocks/test/fixtures/README.md

 This directory contains sets of fixture files that are used to test the parsing and serialization logic.

-Each test is made up of three fixture files:
+Each test is made up of four fixture files:

 1. `fixture-name.html`: The initial post content.
 2. `fixture-name.parsed.json`: The **expected** output of the PEG parser for